-Thus the noir film generally taunted outdoorsy attitudes (as in the subversive anti-Abercrombe subtexts of LEAVE HER TO HEAVEN).
-Eschewing health and sunlight, they reveled instead in shadows and sleaze, petty crime, sexual deviance in dark deserted cities where no one seems to have a job or anything resembling a strong Aryan ideal.
+Perhaps this is why noir films generally taunted outdoorsy attitudes (as in the subversive anti-Abercrombe subtexts of LEAVE HER TO HEAVEN).
+Eschewing health and sunlight, they reveled instead in shadows and sleaze, petty crime, and sexual deviance in dark deserted cities where no one seems to have a job or anything resembling a strong Aryan ideal.
 German Weimar-era expat 'degenerate' artists relished the chance to throw logic and sanity to the wind and create funhouse opposites of Nazi sanctioned art.
 In this mirrored route you can measure in black ink splashes the way calamity fuels creativity.
-Would we have modernism without WW1?
-Would we have noir without WW2?
-Before the war, men in movies were either rich saps in tuxes or grimy train conductors.
-Men came home from the war with American .45 automatic and German luger souvenirs, and combat had reduced their squeamishness about shooting someone point blank in the heart.
-Robbing a bank seemed child's play compared to storming a machine gun nest.
+Would we have modernism without WWI?
+Would we have noir without WWII?
+Before the war, men in movies were either rich saps in tuxes or suspicious train conductors.
+Men came home from the war with American .45 automatic and German luger souvenirs; combat had reduced their squeamishness about robbing a bank to make ends meet.
 And if they come home to find their wife shacked up with some Laird Cregar-ish masher and holding cocktail hour in their honeymoon apartment, look out.
 Fortune hunting may have been a ticket to an early grave or long trial, but it beat out starving or being bored at a desk job.
 Beautiful blondes with ridiculous hats tore whole nations to pieces with just a flash of leg.
 And under it all, rich sons of bitches with perfect alibis slaughtered willy nilly.
 It was madness, but at least it wasn't Hitler's madness.
 By contrast, even deranged stranglers were granted a measure of sympathy.

 But even so, PHANTOM's subversion and straight-up thriller elements are spiked with humanism and a feminine sense of decency: Joan Harrison (Hitchcock's former script doctor) produced, leavening and increasing the suspense simultaneously by making villain more human and the detective (Thomas Gomez) a warm and compassionate human being.
 By the time the climax rolls around, all you need is a shadow falling over heroine Ella Raines' beautiful face to put the whole thing into 'go' mode, and Siodmak knows it, so that's all you get, 'cuz there's a war on, and props are scarce: Franchot Tone's bizarre sculptures draw odd associations to Pabst and Von Sternberg, but with a sparse empty-ish set B-film austerity that shows off the masterful and economic lighting as well as a poverty of set decoration, and I mean that as a compliment.

-Best of all is the gorgeous Ella Raines who brings such a wealth of attitudes to her character that you fall in love with her yourself.
-She's so badass, she spends an entire evening just staring dead-eyed at a bartender until he practically craps his pants.
+Best of all is the gorgeous Ella Raines who brings such a wealth of attitudes to her character that you fall in love with her badassedness.
+She spends an entire evening just staring dead-eyed at a bartender until he practically craps his pants.
 As in Lewton, sometimes the victimized heroine can chill the heart of the killer even more than vice versa.
 Raines's supposed to be the atypical adoring wallflower secretary who needs to step up her game and free her man for a crime he didn't yadda yadda, but look a the way she rips chunks out of Elisha Cook with her eyes (below).
 That is fierce!
 She can out-fatale any femme fatale on a dime.
-And yet she's the heroine!
+And yet she's the good girl heroine!